Rahul Bhatt

 Rahul Bhatt (born 24 January 1982) is an Indian fitness trainer and actor.
 The son of film director Mahesh Bhatt and Kiran Bhatt, Rahul gained notoriety in 2009 following the revelations that David Headley, an accused in the 2008 Mumbai attacks, had befriended him and they were close friends.
 In an investigative report by PBS, Bhatt was described as a B-movie actor, asking for favours to reveal more details about Headley.
 In 2010, he was a contestant in the reality show Bigg Boss 4.

 Biography

-Rahul is the only son of Mahesh Bhatt and Kiran Bhatt (born Loraine Bright).
+Rahul is the second child of Mahesh Bhatt and Kiran Bhatt (born Loraine Bright).
 On his father's side, Bhatt is of predominantly Gujarati descent and on his mother's side, he is of English, Scottish, Armenian, and Burmese ancestry.
-He is the younger brother of actress Pooja Bhatt.
+He is the younger brother of actress and filmmaker Pooja Bhatt and his younger half-sister Alia Bhatt is a Bollywood filmstar.
 In September 2010, Rahul became a part of the Indian reality show Bigg Boss 4, hosted by Salman Khan.